Illinois: European-Americans

 Most Illinoisans who report any European ancestry identify with multiple ancestries.
 Those of partial descent make up the majority of most European ancestry groups in Illinois, including 58% of Polish-Americans, 68% of English-Americans, 69% of German-Americans, and 75% of Irish-Americans in the state.
 Of all European ancestries numbering over 50,000 in Illinois, those identifying solely with that ancestry are only a majority among the state's 71,279 Ukrainian-Americans, with two thirds of this group identifying as Ukrainian alone.

-Along with white residents reporting multiple European ancestries, around 3% of the state's population identifies as non-Hispanic white in combination with another racial group.
+Along with white residents reporting multiple European ancestries, about 3% of the state's population identifies as non-Hispanic white in combination with another racial group.
 Additionally, while those of Hispanic ethnicity are not distinguished between total and partial Hispanic origin, an estimated 1.7% of Illinois' population are Hispanics who report a non-Spanish European ancestry.

 Non-Hispanic whites have the second highest per-capita income of any racial group in the state, at $53,591, just slightly below that of Asians.
 The white poverty rate, at only 8.3%, is the lowest of all major racial or ethnic groups in the state, including Asians.
 The median age of non-Hispanic white residents is the oldest of all racial or ethnic groups in the state, at 44.2 years.